mskim/rlayout/documentation/PageScript_user_manual.md

 	style is changes by the designers for the publication, similar to css

 1. Content
-	Content is written by the writters for each publication, using markdown, asciimath, or asciidoctor.
+	Content is written by the writers for each publication, using markdown, or asciidoctor.

 PageScript serves to merge three resources and output for multiple medium, print, web, and mobile.